Kristi Yamaguchi: Philanthropy and supported causes

 In 1996, Yamaguchi established the Always Dream Foundation for children.
 The goal of the foundation is to provide funding for after school programs, computers, back-to-school clothes for underprivileged children, and summer camps for kids with disabilities.
-Commenting in 2009, she explained her inspiration for the project: "I was inspired by the Make-A-Wish Foundation to make a positive difference in children’s lives.
-We’ve been helping out various children’s organizations, which is rewarding.
+Commenting in 2009, she explained her inspiration for the project: "I was inspired by the Make-A-Wish Foundation to make a positive difference in children's lives.
+We've been helping out various children's organizations, which is rewarding.
 Our latest project is a playground designed so that kids of all abilities can play side by side.
-That’s our focus now."

-Currently, her Always Dream Foundation is focused on early childhood literacy with a statement of "Empowering Children to reach their dreams through education and inspiration."
-The foundation has partnered with "Raising a Reader" to launch a reading program in schools throughout California and eventually nationwide.
-It is also providing a language arts program "Footsteps to Brilliance" to students in kindergarten and first grade.
-Both programs integrate innovative technology into the classrooms.
+That's our focus now."
+In 2011, Yamaguchi worked with the American Lung Association, promoting their "Faces of Influenza" campaign.